CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/participatory_processes.md

 Additionally, communities and sectors face compound risks — especially those whose livelihoods and economies depend on natural resources, places, and infrastructure exposed to climate impacts, such as farmers or coastal communities.
 These risks may include significant economic losses (such as damage to critical infrastructure, crop destruction, reduced or altered land use, devaluation of properties and farmland) and disruptions to ecosystem functions like soil and aquifer salinization that can lead in turn to adverse effects on mental well-being driven by environmental stress and anxiety related to the loss of income, traditions, and connections to place ([Foudi, Osés-Eraso and Galarraga, 2017](https://doi.org/10.1002/2017WR020435); [European Environment Agency, 2019](https://www.eea.europa.eu/en/analysis/publications/cc-adaptation-agriculture); [European Climate and Health Observatory, 2022](https://climate-adapt.eea.europa.eu/en/observatory/policy-context/national-policy-analysis-2022/national_policies_adaptation_health_analysis_eea_2022.pdf/@@download/file); [IPCC, 2022](https://www.ipcc.ch/report/ar6/wg2/)).

 Failing to include these groups during CRA can perpetuate cycles of marginalization and injustice or create new inequalities and vulnerabilities.
-Overlooking their specific needs and risks can undermine the feasibility and effectiveness of adaptation options that rely on public support, users’ adoption, and stakeholder buy-in.
+Overlooking their specific needs and risks can undermine the feasibility and effectiveness of adaptation options that rely on public support, users' adoption, and stakeholder buy-in.
 Failing to get these communities on board can also manifest as misrecognition or disrespect potentially leading to procedural injustices — with perspectives and experiences dismissed or undervalued — and in turn to distributional injustices, leaving certain groups disproportionately bearing climate impacts without receiving commensurate benefits or support from adaptation ([Ciullo et al., 2020](https://doi.org/10.1111/risa.13527)).
 Therefore, in CRA, ensuring procedural justice means that all relevant stakeholders — not just the most powerful or well-resourced — are able to access and understand the necessary information and contribute to adaptation.

 ## Engagement opportunities across the CRA steps